noamraph/nix-pills/pills/06-our-first-derivation.md

 When Nix builds a derivation, it first creates a .drv file from a derivation expression, and uses it to build the output.
 It does so recursively for all the dependencies (inputs).
-It \"executes\" the .drv files like a machine.
+It "executes" the .drv files like a machine.
 Not much magic after all.

 ## Next pill

 \...we will finally write our first **working** derivation.
-Yes, this post is about \"our first derivation\", but I never said it was a working one ;)
+Yes, this post is about "our first derivation", but I never said it was a working one ;)